You’re getting on their last nerve.

 4. Spending money irresponsibly

 People who thought their partners were bad with money feel less committed in their relationships and report a lower sense of well-being, one study shows.
-Researchers believe that this reaction has less to with money and more to do with what money symbolizes — power and control.
+Researchers believe that this reaction has less to do with money and more to do with what money symbolizes — power and control.

-Although financial conflict can cause big problems in relationships, other research argues that money only plays a small role in breakups compared to other issues, like sexual dissatisfaction and a lack of compatibility.
+Although financial conflict can cause big problems in relationships, other research argues that money only plays a small role in breakups compared to other issues, like dissatisfaction and a lack of compatibility.
 Overall, coming home with an unnecessary, new pair of sneakers is mostly just annoying and can be a big pet peeve for some people.

 5. Keeping score in the relationship

 Competitive couples who keep score tend to have less happy relationships than couples who roll with the punches, studies suggest.
-Psychologists caution against “bank-account relationships”, in which couples track their wins and compromises, because it conveys a lack of trust about how much effort they expect their partners to put in.
+Psychologists caution against “bank-account relationships”, in which couples track their wins and compromises because it conveys a lack of trust about how much effort they expect their partners to put in.
 That can make dealing with a sore loser understandably insulting and irritating.

 Simply put, being a bad teammate is the most annoying thing married people can do to their partners.
 “When people are in it for the long term, they are often willing to make sacrifices and view themselves as a team,” Thomas Bradbury, a psychology professor who co-directs the Relationship Institute at UCLA, said in a statement.
 “They both are.”